Amazon Firestick vs Nvidia Shield

 The Firestick runs a Quad-Core Arm, but it pales in comparison to the 256 core Tegra X1.

 Nvidia says that the Shield is four times faster than the Amazon Firestick and we would agree.

 In terms of device ports both devices tie featuring USB and HDMI ports for your TV.
-Nvidia though has built-in Chromecast and can perform admirably when it comes to 4K Ultra HD, where the Firestick may struggle at a time with the highest quality graphics and movement.
+Nvidia though has a built-in Chromecast and can perform admirably when it comes to 4K Ultra HD, where the Firestick may struggle at a time with the highest quality graphics and movement.
 Though both can deliver video at 60 frames per second.

-Both devices also can be connected via wired ethernet, Bluetooth or Wi-Fi.
+Both devices also can be connected via wired ethernet, Bluetooth, or Wi-Fi.

 Nvidia boasts 3 times the RAM as well as custom made chip for that device which is manufactured and designed in house.

 This means that whatever the build you install on Kodi, and no matter the complexity or size for some of those chunkier 400MB+ builds, Nvidia will never miss a beat.

 The 3GB RAM eats all those processes for breakfast.

 One the other hand the Firestick will get caught out on bigger builds.
 Try sticking a 250MB+ build on a 1GB RAM device, and you may get lagging and crashing.

 The Firestick is designed for streaming stuff through Amazon, not heavy-duty streaming.
 It does a good job for the price, but the performance is incomparable to the Shield.